MontrealAI/agijobs-sovereign-labor-v0p1/docs/README.md

      --input .github/protection-main.json
    ```

-   Provide a matching JSON file listing the required status checks to guarantee parity with CI.
+   Provide a matching JSON file listing required checks to guarantee parity with CI.
+Repeat for the `develop` branch.

 ---